collapsed-stacks/startups/questions/3530/how-do-you-organise-your-adsense-ads.md

 - posted by: [David 'mArm' Ansermot](https://stackexchange.com/users/412499/david-marm-ansermot) on 2015-04-21
 - score: 4

-<p>Organise by websites, then by pages, then by ad type (skycraper, leaderboard, etc.).</p>
+Organise by websites, then by pages, then by ad type (skycraper, leaderboard, etc.).

-<p>Tried multiple ways to organise that and it has been the best for me.</p>
+Tried multiple ways to organise that and it has been the best for me.

 ## Answer 4173